ansible-collections/community.routeros/README.md

 ### Prerequisites

-This collection does not support arbitrary symbols in router's identity.
+The terminal-based modules in this collection (`community.routeros.command` and `community.routeros.facts`) do not support arbitrary symbols in router's identity.
 If you are having trouble connecting to your device, please make sure that your MikroTik's identity contains only alphanumeric characters and dashes.
-Also, `routeros.command` module does not support nesting commands and expects every command to start with a forward slash (`/`).
+Also, the `community.routeros.command` module does not support nesting commands and expects every command to start with a forward slash (`/`).
 Running the following command will produce an error.

 ```yaml
 - community.routeros.command: